leonaves/soundcloud-downloader/README.md

 yarn start <url>
 ```

-Tracks are saved to `downloads/tracks`.
+Tracks are saved to `downloads/tracks` and are tagged with ID3 information based on the track info.

 ## Examples